encode/httpx/README.md

 It can be used in high-performance async web frameworks, using either asyncio or trio, and is able to support making large numbers of requests concurrently.

-**Note**: *The 0.8 release switched HTTPX into focusing exclusively on the async client.
-It is possible that we'll look at re-introducing a sync API at a later date.*
+**Note**: *HTTPX should still be considered in alpha.
+We'd love early users and feedback, but would strongly recommend pinning your dependencies to the latest median release, so that you're able to properly review API changes between package updates.
+Currently you should be using `http==0.8.*`.*

+*In particular, the 0.8 release switched HTTPX into focusing exclusively on providing an async client, in order to move the project forward, and help us [change our approach to providing sync+async support][sync-support].
+If you have been using the sync client, you may want to pin to `http==0.7.*`, and wait until our sync client is reintroduced.*

 ---